Home

 Welcome to my academic website!
 I am an Assistant Professor of Public Law and American Politics at Bradley University.
-I study the U.S. Supreme Court with a focus on the Shadow Docket and the legitimacy of the Court.
+I study the U.S. Supreme Court with a focus on the Interim Relief Docket and the legitimacy of the Court.

 Prior to my doctoral studies, I received a Masters Degree in Political Science from the School of Politics, Security, and International Affairs at the University of Central Florida.
 In 2017, I graduated cum laude with honors with a B.A. in Political Science (Middle Eastern Studies Minor) from the University of Central Florida.
 I also graduated cum laude with a B.A. in History from the College of Arts & Humanities at the University of Central Florida in 2017.